Skip to main content

 This year, we ask ourselves: Why are healthy soils so important for healthy cities?
 What are the threats and what are possible solutions?

-Healthy soils offer us many values and ecosystem services.
-They are the basis for our food production and for the nutrition of the world population, that is currently estimated at about 8.3 billion people and continuously growing.
-About 55 percent of the world’s population lives in urban areas today and this number is expected to reach 68 percent by 2050, showing us that cities are a major center of life for more than half of the population.
+Healthy urban soils offer many values and ecosystem services.
+They secure our need for nutritious food.
+About 55 percent of the world’s population (about 4.5 billion) live in urban areas today and this number is expected to climb towards 68 percent by 2050.

 Healthy soils make healthy cities: